-A third restriction is that long-term market participants do not exploit their private information, if any.
+Another restriction is that long-term market participants do not exploit their private information, if any.
 This is an implication of our definition of BFE, which requires optimality for any possible information structure.
 What matters is that dealers can identify the set of quotes that balance supply and demand coming from the mass of investors.
 As these quotes can be ultimately learned from the observation of the trading flow, dealers' private information is not crucial.
-The fact that, in our equilibrium, dealers do not exploit their private information might be counter-intuitive, but there is no difficulty in re-defining our model to accommodate such behavior without abandoning the belief-free assumption.
-Rather than taking the asset value as a primitive that determines a distribution over the players' private signals, one can regard the players' private signals as a primitive that determines the asset's value.
-In that case, we can re-define a strategy profile to be belief-free if it is the case that, for every player, given his private signal, his strategy (that can depend on his private signal) is optimal independent of the other players' possible strategies.
+The fact that, in our equilibrium, dealers do not exploit their private information could be counterintuitive, but there is no difficulty in redefining our model to accommodate such behavior without abandoning the belief-free assumption.
+Instead of taking the asset value as a primitive that determines a distribution over the players' private signals, one can regard the players' private signals as a primitive that determines the asset's value.
+In that case, we can redefine a strategy profile to be belief-free if it is the case that, for every player, given his private signal, his strategy (that can depend on his private signal) is optimal independent of the other players' possible strategies.
 That is, given a player's signal, there is a set of signal profiles of his opponents that are consistent with his; for each such signal profile, his opponents play some strategy profile.
 Belief-freeness requires the player's strategy to be optimal in response to all these profiles.
 In fact, it is clear that we do not need to impose that the players' combined signals specify the value of the asset.
 Rather, it specifies a set of possible values, with respect to all of which the best-reply property must hold.
 This provides a natural extension of the definition of BFE that allows dealers to exploit their private information.
-Whereas such belief-free equilibria can be characterized, they are unlikely to exist under very broad conditions, and hence they can help to explain price formation only for those actual cases in which only few specific forms of information asymmetries are likely.
+Whereas such belieffree equilibria can be characterized, they are unlikely to exist under very broad conditions.
+They can help to explain price formation only for those actual cases in which only few specific forms of information asymmetries are likely.
 We believe that such an extension raises interesting questions and technical challenges that should motivate further study.

-While the assumption that the asset value W is bounded might be realistic, it is not innocuous.
-This is because a dealer who believes that the asset's fundamental value is arbitrarily large can expect to make arbitrarily large profits from a single deviation.
+While the assumption that the asset value \tilde{W} is bounded could be realistic, it is not innocuous.
+A dealer who believes that the asset's fundamental value is arbitrarily large can expect to make arbitrarily large profits from a single deviation.
 In this case, equilibria may not exist for fixed $\delta < 1$.
 However, the boundedness of action profiles is not restrictive, if the asset's value is bounded, in the sense that equilibrium quantities and prices are necessarily bounded.